Neck StrainThe SportsMD Editors

-First degree muscle strains are the result of a stretching of the muscle tissue that result in pain, tightness, and discomfort with movement of the head/neck.
+Are the result of a stretching of the muscle tissue that results in pain, tightness, and discomfort with movement of the head/neck.
 Depending on the muscle that is affected, some or all movements of the head/neck may be painful for the athlete.

 The most severe type of muscle strain is the result of a complete tear of the muscle usually at the place in the muscle where the muscle and tendon connect or at the insertion of the muscle into the bone.

 A neck strain can be easily diagnosed by a medical professional with a thorough medical history and the administration of a clinical evaluation.
-If other injuries may be suspected, the physician may order an x-ray or MRI to rule-out bone, spinal cord, or disc injuries.
+If other injuries may be suspected, the physician may order an x-ray or MRI to rule out a bone, spinal cord, or disc injuries.

 Who gets neck strains?